 Since Wal-Mart didn’t allow overnight parking, after completing the blog yesterday evening, I decided to make another small tour of Crescent City.
 I found a better place to snap photos of the harbor that looked a bit more lively and a lighthouse situated on a rock beyond the harbor.
 Later, I noticed a camper that had pulled into Wal-Mart while I was there, parked at Home Depot.
 I figured I’d join him as closed circuit cameras were in use.

-Petey and I began our morning at the Azalea Park in Brookings, Oregon.
+Petey and I began our morning at the Azalea State Nature Reserve in Brookings, Oregon.
 Yes, I’m finally to a new state.
-The Azalea Park was a lovely, manicured park with countless azaleas as well as other flowering plants> and shrubs.
-As Petey and I passed by the huge red, purple, pink, and white blooms, I couldn’t help but wonder if I got on a random, yet appeared to be most traveled path in the northern California’s Azalea State Preserve since I didn’t see any blooms.
+The Reserve was a lovely, manicured park with countless azaleas as well as other flowering plants and shrubs.
+As Petey and I passed by the huge red, purple, pink, and white blooms initially, I couldn’t help but wonder if I got on a random, yet appeared to be most traveled path, in the northern California’s Azalea State Preserve since I didn’t see any blooms along the way.

 Next we decided to continue north to Cape Sebastian State Park.
 Along the way, signs pointed to countless scenic views and coastal access.
 On the way, a sign pointed left to Pistol River where I noticed some grass covered sand dunes.
-The area looked quite different from the craggy rocks, forests of trees, or the rolling green hills which peaked my curiosity enough to at least stop and enjoy the view.
+The area looked quite different from the craggy rocks, forests of trees, or the rolling green hills.
+Consequently, my curiosity peaked enough to at least stop and enjoy the view.

-I had hoped to walk along the cliffs at Cape Sebastian State Park and enjoy the view of the ocean, but the posted trail map showed that much of the cliff top trail turned slightly inland through groves of trees.
-I’ve seen plenty of trees the last few days; I wanted to remain in the sun, so after enjoying the clifftop view from VANilla, Petey and I carried on to Port Orford to explore Battle Rock City Park.
+I had hoped to walk along the cliffs for a view of the ocean, but the posted trail map showed that much of the cliff top trail turned slightly inland through groves of trees.
+I’ve seen plenty of trees the last few days.
+I wanted to remain in the sun, so after enjoying the clifftop view from VANilla, Petey and I carried on to Port Orford to explore Battle Rock City Park.

 Once more Petey followed me down the trail to Battle Rock City Park’s beach where we meandered along the sand and watched the gulls perched on the rock outcroppings.
 I decided one more time to venture toward the tide pools in hopes to find some interesting sea creatures.
 My goodness, there were sea stars everywhere!
 I only wish I would have figured that out before I misjudged the tide and soaked my feet and ankles in salt water.
 Petey ended up chest deep in the surge which I’m certain made him very displeased with me.
 One rock I found was home to eight or nine purple and orange sea stars…FANTASTIC!